-Multimodal large-language models (MLLMs) \citep{liu2023llava, bai2025qwen2.5vl, qwen3vl235b2025, zhu2025internvl3} have rapidly gained traction in vision–language tasks due to their strong ability to interpret visual scenes and reason about object relations.
-Recent editing methods \citep{kim2025chainofzoom, wang2024genartist} leverage this capability to extract semantic descriptions, generate editing instructions, or guide global scene manipulation.
-In inpainting, some works \citep{fanelli2025idreammypainting, tianyidan2025anywhere, zhou2025fireedit} use MLLMs to analyze the visible context and propose content to fill masked regions.
-However, these approaches primarily rely on visible context and aim to generate new objects, rather than inferring the occluded background behind a removed target.
-In this work, we utilize MLLMs in a different role, as background-aware reasoners for object removal.
-Instead of generating new foreground content, we use MLLMs to identify and exclude non-target foregrounds that cause unintended regeneration and to infer background cues that lie behind the removed target but are not visible in the input image, as illustrated in Fig.~\ref{fig:mllm_use}.
+Multimodal large-language models (MLLMs) \cite{liu2023llava, bai2025qwen2.5vl, bai2025qwen3, zhu2025internvl3} have gained traction in vision-language tasks due to their ability to interpret visual scenes and reason about object relations.
+Recent editing methods \cite{kim2025chainofzoom, wang2024genartist} leverage this capability to extract semantic descriptions, generate editing instructions, or guide global scene manipulation, while inpainting works \cite{fanelli2025idreammypainting, tianyidan2025anywhere, zhou2025fireedit} use MLLMs to analyze the visible context and propose content to fill masked regions.
+However, these approaches rely on visible context and aim to generate new objects, rather than inferring what lies behind a removed target.

+We leverage MLLMs in a fundamentally different role: as background-aware reasoners for object removal.
+Rather than generating new foreground content, we use MLLMs to infer the occluded background behind the target and to identify non-target foregrounds that cause unintended regeneration, producing clean background cues that are not directly visible in the input image (see Fig.~\ref{fig:mllm_use}).